biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 then it pulls the Docker image and runs the pipeline.

-You can use the Nextflow's command **list** that shows the number of pipelines installed in your environment and the command **info** for fetching some useful information.
+You can use the Nextflow command **list** to see pipelines installed in your environment and the command **info** to fetch information about the path, repository, etc.

 .. code-block:: console